Lifeknot

 Social whirl online; the Gothamist, LifeKnot: The New Online Meeting Place; the Denver Post, Internet hookups lead to recreation - and romance; and the Boston Herald.

 Features

 Members create activity profiles listing their favorite activities and hobbies, in addition to optionally creating a personal profile common to online dating web sites.

 Members may perform searches for people that share their interests.
 LifeKnot can compare members' interests to show members those with whom they share the most in common.

 Popular activities on LifeKnot include hiking, mountain biking, camping, star gazing, sushi, photography and frisbee.
-As of April 2010, the website lists over 1,410 member-suggested activities across 45 categories.